Where are you moving to?

 This could include utilities, outdoor space, internet, and parking.
 Air conditioning is another important aspect of an apartment during the hotter summer months.

-Security is another crucial issue you may not be worried about, but mom and dad likely are.
+Security is another crucial issue you may not be worried about, but Mom and Dad likely are.
 Rental properties with built-in security surveillance and access to private areas are important.

 Any rent that includes these things will help your overall budget and make life easy as a busy college student.